Egress Gateway Best Practices

 Add Labels and Taints (optional):

-If creating via terraform, refer to the following code snippet:
+If creating via Terraform, refer to the following code snippet:

 resource "tencentcloud_kubernetes_node_pool" "cilium" {